 Welcome to the Eagles

 In addition to Times Tables Rock Stars, we also have the prestigious '144 Club' that the children are attempting to gain entry to.
 Each week they have 4 minutes to complete a paper-based multiplication grid consisting of 144 calculations; if successful they will earn themselves a specially-commissioned badge and house token.
 Not only are children encouraged to complete the grid but also to improve their time each week.
 Stars are also awarded for children who improve on their previous scores so they are only ever competing with themselves.
-If your child wishes to practise completing the grid at home, you will find it in the file uploads below.
+If your child wishes to practise completing the grid at home, you will find it in the files below.

 Added to the files is a document called 'Questions to Support your Child's Reading' which contains lots of different questions that you can use to prompt discussions about the books they are reading.
-In KS2, we use the acronym VIPERS to refer to each of the comprehension domains: Vocabulary, Inference, Prediction, Explain, Retrieve and Summarise.
-By asking these types of questions, you will be supporting the teaching and learning taking place in school.

 Miss Kaplan - Teacher (CKaplan@sharnbrookprimary.beds.sch.uk)